tinkvu/tinkvu/README.md

--  Hi, I’m Rinshad C, @tinkvu
--  I’m interested in Automation and how it can be made for effective utilization for the future
 -  I’m a MSc.
 Artificial Intelligence student
 <!--- -  I’m looking to collaborate on ...
 - 📫 How to reach me ... --->